o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot.md

 ![Robot Importer](/images/user-guide/gems/ros2/URDF_importer_load_file.png)

 > Note: if you leave the **Import meshes...** checkbox unchecked, the importer will try to find matching meshes in the project asset library.
+Verification of identity of meshes is done by CRC comparison.

 5. If you are importing a XACRO file that features parameters to be set, you will be asked to do so on the next page.
 Parameters can be edited by double-clicking on the value.
 Click **Next** when finished.